Greenfield PPII Program

 - broken clean-out covers on sanitary sewer laterals

 - illegal plumbing in basements (i.e. sump pump discharging into stationary tub)

 Building foundation drains, downspouts, and other types of basement piping, if connected to the sanitary sewer system can channel stormwater and groundwater directly to the sanitary sewer system.
 This process is called inflow.

 Over time, a sanitary lateral can develop cracks and separations at joints causing stormwater and groundwater to leak or infiltrate into the pipe.
 This process is called “infiltration.”

 Foundation Drain Connections

 Until 1954, it was legal to build a home with the foundation drains connected directly to the sanitary sewer system.
-Many of these types of connections are still in existence today and are not considered illegal.
+Many of these types of connections are still in existence today and are not considered illegal, but can contribute a significant amount of groundwater flow into the sanitary sewer system on a daily basis.
 When asked, we recommend that these connections be disconnected, however residents are not required to separate these connections at this time.